GLF Schools

 Half Term 1

-Nature of Law and the English Legal System - Parliamentary law making, court structure and hierarchy.
+Nature of Law and the English Legal System - Parliamentary Law making, court structure and hierarchy.
 Delegated Legislation, Statutory interpretation.

-Introduction to Criminal Liability - actus reus and causation with application to scenarios.
+Introduction to Criminal Liability - actus reus and causation with application to scenarios..

 Why we sequence the scheme of work this way

 All students start Law with no previous knowledge of the subject.
-Therefore, we start with the foundation of the legal system and how the law is made to establish a basic and general understanding of the legal system.
+Therefore, we start with the foundation of the legal system and how law is made to establish a basic and general understanding of the legal system.

 Liability is then taught as an introduction, introducing the meaning and purpose of complex concepts.
 This is a factual aspect of the course, introducing concepts that will be used in later topics for application and evaluation.